elivz/FrontendStarterKit/README.md

       - fonts     # Any webfont files here will be copied verbatim to the dist folder
       - images    # Unoptimized image files, as exported from Photoshop, etc.
       - js        # All custom scripts for the theme
-        - jspm_modules # 3rd-party script libraries
+        - jspm_modules # 3rd-party vendor script libraries
+        - modules # Individual components providing site-specific functionality
+        - plugins # Self-contained generic plugins (not site-specific)
       - plugins   # Custom-written plugins to perform specific tasks
       - main.js   # Entry-point for the site's JS -
                   # you should import everything else from here